Amsterdam Airport Schiphol: Airlines

 Schiphol's growth is hampered by slot restrictions from the government.
-For reasons of safety and noise reduction, Schiphol is allowed to have no more than 500,000 aircraft movements until the end of 2020.
-A proposal to increase the limit to 540,000 movements from 2021 onwards has been postponed until a new government is formed after the elections in March 2021.
+For reasons of safety and noise reduction, Schiphol was allowed to have no more than 500,000 aircraft movements until the end of 2020.
+A proposal to increase the limit to 540,000 movements from 2021 onwards was postponed until a new government was formed after the elections in March 2021.
 As Schiphol nearly approached the limit of 500,000 in the last few years, the slot restrictions have hindered airlines to settle at Schiphol.
-Among airlines that have expressed interest in flying at Schiphol are Atlantic Airways, JetBlue, Somon Air and SpiceJet.
+Among airlines that have expressed interest in flying at Schiphol are Atlantic Airways, Cyprus Airways, Somon Air and SpiceJet.

 Tower

 The Schiphol air traffic control tower, with a height of 101 m, was the tallest in the world when constructed in 1991.
 Schiphol is geographically one of the world's lowest major commercial airports.
 The entire airport is below sea level.
 The lowest point sits at 11 ft below sea level: 4.5 ft below the Dutch Normaal Amsterdams Peil (NAP).
 The runways are around 3 m below NAP.
+It is one of only eleven airports worldwide below sea level, the fifth lowest with scheduled flights, and the third lowest with international flights.